 - 4-6 Large Tomatoes – Ripe – cut into 1/8ths

 - 2 Large Anaheim Peppers – coarsely chopped

 - 2 Large White Onions – coarsely chopped

 - 2 Cups Dry Pinto Beans

 - 1 tbsp Kosher Salt

 - Medium-sized Bowl

-Earthenware or Enamel Coated stock pot – with lid
+- Earthenware or Enamel Coated stock pot or dutch oven – with lid

 The Coke adds water, sugar, and acidic element.

-- For additional flavor add more chili powder or a spicier chili like habanero
+*For additional flavor add more chili powder or for an even spicier chili, add a habanero pepper.